lucylow/salty-wet-man/README.md

 * Facebook AI Research.
 "Detectron2".
 Object detection and segmentation using PyTorch. https://github.com/facebookresearch/detectron2
 * Facebook AI Research.
 "Faster R-CNN and Mask R-CNN in PyTorch 1.0".
 Creating detection and segmentation models using PyTorch .https://github.com/facebookresearch/maskrcnn-benchmark/
+* Porn is misogynistic and bad for you!
+The Dick Detox Challenge: 90 Days To A Porn Free Life https://edwardalatimorejr.podia.com/dick-detox-challenge?ck_subscriber_id=339632610